 The advantage of electric guitars is that they are much easier to play than acoustic guitars, as a rule.
 That’s because electrics have a much lower action than acoustics.
 Electrics are also much more durable than acoustics, and there is less need to worry about warping in transit.

-If you’re a beginner guitarist and think that you need to start with an acoustic and then “graduate” to an electric, it may be better to pick up a low- to mid-range electric.
+If you’re a beginner guitarist and think that you need to start with an acoustic and then “graduate” to an electric, it may be better to pick up a low- to mid-range electric (Related: can you play guitar with long nails).
 This LyxPro Electric Guitar comes with an amp, a tuner, and a cable, all for under $200, and will be much easier to learn with than an acoustic.

 Cheap acoustic guitars are often harder to play than expensive ones, thanks to careless manufacturing techniques, shipping issues, and poor-quality materials such as strings.
 Since acoustics are much harder to play in general than electrics, the obstacles raised by playing cheaply-made guitars can be discouraging.
 Consider getting an acoustic that costs a little bit more money, even if you’re just starting.